2022vedantkale-bit/SKILLLAB_PROR-2026-BALLTIME/README.md

 ## 4.1 Definition of "Usable"

 The project is considered usable when:
-- All four sensors (temperature, gas, accelerometer, touch) are reading correctly and returning valid data.
+- All three sensors (temperature, gas, touch) are reading correctly and returning valid data.
 - The Raspberry Pi consolidates sensor data and transmits it over Bluetooth without connection drops.
 - A paired device receives and displays real-time sensor values and alert notifications.
 - The touch sensor successfully acknowledges and resets an active alert.